-The IANA considerations in [RFC2153] were updated as follows by the approval of [RFC5342] and remain as updated (no technical changes have been made):
+The IANA Considerations in [RFC2153] were updated as follows by the approval of [RFC5342] and remain so updated (no technical changes have been made):

-- Use of these 'CF Series' identifiers based on IANA assignment was deprecated. - IANA was instructed not to assign any further values in the 'CF Series'.
+- Use of these CF series identifiers based on IANA assignment was deprecated. - IANA was instructed not to assign any further values in the CF series.